tfiers/unitlib/ReadMe.md

-# yunit 📐
+# 📐 yunit

-Physical units for NumPy arrays.\
+- Physical units for NumPy arrays.
-Fast • Simple • High voltage
+- Fast • Simple • High voltage

-## Speed
+## Raison d'être

-This package was born out of frustration with other Python unit packages.
-Existing packages work well for toy experiments, but they greatly slow down your code.
+`yunit` was born out of frustration with other Python unit packages.
+Those packages work well for toy experiments, but they greatly slow down your code.
 This makes their use unfeasible for even moderate scale scientific simulations.